Peter Augustin

 Diana Treeborn

 " I love to paint but also to tease and challenge your imagination with my abstract swirly art.
 So many worlds are accessible through art and it always brings out the inner self of the person who looks at it.
 Everyone perceives situations and images differently even though we are in the same situation.
-I was born in Germany, lived in Spain and Costa Rica and am now a New Zealand resident"
+I was born in Germany, lived in Spain and Costa Rica and am now a New Zealand resident'

 Iwen Yong